jamieshepherd/jamiesh22/content/posts/2020/06/01/games-that-shaped-me/index.md

 +++
 title = "Games that shaped me" date = 2020-06-01T06:25:36+00:00
+tags=["Games", "Inspiration"]
 +++
-Here are some games that I really enjoyed \- they aren't necessarily inspiration for my current project \- but games that inspired me and captured my imagination (and time).
+Here are some games that I really enjoyed - they aren't necessarily inspiration for my current project - but games that inspired me and captured my imagination (and time).
 I expect to add to this list over time.

 ### Ecco the Dolphin ###